njhilliard/isr-plasmaline-gpu/readme.txt

 Additional Information
 ----------------------

-Built on a system utilizing NVIDIA c2050 GPU, achieved computation speed equivalent to 21% of realtime data acquisition speed.
+Built on a system utilizing a single NVIDIA c2050 GPU, achieved computation speed equivalent to 21% of realtime data acquisition speed.